adamwan-nexplore/guidebook-nxp-hk/how-we-develop/backlog-refinement.md

 **We should `NOT` start any development if there are no estimation in the tasks**

-`Fibonacci number` will be a [good](https://www.mountaingoatsoftware.com/blog/why-the-fibonacci-sequence-works-well-for-estimating "https://www.mountaingoatsoftware.com/blog/why-the-fibonacci-sequence-works-well-for-estimating") tool to follow:
+Scale: `Fibonacci number` is a [good](https://www.mountaingoatsoftware.com/blog/why-the-fibonacci-sequence-works-well-for-estimating "https://www.mountaingoatsoftware.com/blog/why-the-fibonacci-sequence-works-well-for-estimating") tool to follow

 Assign the number of story points to a task by: